 - Carnitine deficiency has been reported in humans and dogs with dilated cardiomyopathy.

-- Taurine is an amino acid found in high concentrations in the heart.
-It is necessary for normal heart function.
+- Taurine is an amino acid found in high concentrations in the heart and is necessary for normal heart function.

-- Despite this, several studies have shown that dogs can develop taurine-deficient DCM and may respond to supplementation.
+- Dogs can develop taurine-deficient heart disease and may respond to supplementation.

 COENZYME Q10 (Co-Q10)

-- Co-Q10 is an antioxidant and also supports energy metabolism.
+- Co-Q10 is an antioxidant and supports energy metabolism.

 - There are no veterinary studies to support or refute the use of Co-Q10 in dogs and cats.

 There are many nutritional supplements with claims of cardiovascular benefits.
-While some of these benefits may be true, these natural substances may have interaction with the medications prescribed by your veterinarian.
-Often these natural or herbal therapies have pharmaceutical properties that may alter the blood pressure, heart rate, fluid volume or other cardiovascular parameters so please use them with caution after consultation with CVCA and your veterinarian.
+While some of these benefits may be true, these natural substances may interact with the medications prescribed by your veterinarian.
+Often these natural or herbal therapies have properties that may alter the blood pressure, heart rate, or fluid volume so please use them with caution after consultation with CVCA and your veterinarian.